 Herzberg’s Two-Factor Theory Theory of Motivation and Hygiene

-He theorized that Job Satisfaction and Dissatisfaction are not the polar ends of a same metric but are different independent and different metrics.
+He theorized that Job Satisfaction and Dissatisfaction are not the polar ends of the same metric but are different independent and different metrics.
 He stated that the opposite of satisfaction was not dissatisfaction but was a lack of satisfaction and similarly the opposite of dissatisfaction was not satisfaction but was a lack of dissatisfaction.
-This proposition was based on his finding that the reasons for satisfaction and the causation of dissatisfaction was different things not opposite to one another.
+This proposition was based on his finding that the reasons for satisfaction and the causation of dissatisfaction were different things not opposed to one another.

-Frederick Herzberg published his studies, on various aspects present in a work environment which have a significant impact on employees’ motivation levels, in the book ‘The Motivation to Work’ in 1959.
+Frederick Herzberg published his studies, on various aspects present in a work environment that have a significant impact on employees’ motivation levels, in the book ‘The Motivation to Work’ in 1959.

 |Satisfaction Factors||Dissatisfaction Factors|